General Jewish Labour Bund in Poland: Post–World War II

 After the end of the Second World War, the Bund reorganized itself in Poland.
 Whilst Zionists organized mass emigration to Palestine after the war, the Bund pinned its hopes to a democratic development in Poland.
 At the time the Bund had between 2,500 and 3,000 members.
 Around 500 lived in Łódź.
 Michal Shuldenfrei was the president of the party, Dr. Shloyme Herschenhorn the vice president.
 Salo Fiszgrund was the general secretary, assisted by Jozef Jashunski.
 The party had functioning branches in Warsaw, Łódź and Wrocław.
 The party ran three publications, Folkstsaytung, Yungt veker and Głos Bundu (the latter in Polish).

 The Bund began setting up various production cooperatives.
 Together with Jewish communists, the Bund was active in promoting Polish Jews to settle in areas in Silesia that were previously German territories.

 Antisemitic activities continued in Poland after the war, and in Łódź (the main centre of Jewish population in post-war Poland) the Bund retained a militia structure with a secret armory.

-The Bund took part in the Polish elections of January 1947 on a common ticket with the Polish Socialist Party (PPS) and gained its first and only Sejm seat in its history, occupied by Michal Shuldenfrei (already a member of the State National Council since 1944), plus several seats in municipal councils.
+The Bund took part in the Polish elections of January 1947 on a common ticket with the Polish Socialist Party (PPS).
+The party gained its first and only Sejm seat in its history, occupied by Michal Shuldenfrei (already a member of the State National Council since 1944); the party also won several seats in municipal councils.

-In 1948 around 400 Bund members left Poland.
+In 1948, around 400 Bund members left Poland.
 The Bund was dissolved, along with all other non-communist parties, in 1948 following the consolidation of single-party rule by the Polish United Workers' Party.
 Schuldenfrei was then ousted from the Communist-led Parliament.

+Many former Polish Bundists would go on to bolster and expand the Australian Bund (itself founded by a Polish Bundist in 1928); an example includes the Australian Bund's Cold War leader Bono Weiner.
+This includes the founders of the branch's S.K.I.F. youth movement, who modeled it after how it operated in Poland.

 In 1976, Marek Edelman, a former Bundist activist and leader during the Warsaw Ghetto Uprising, became part of the Workers' Defense Committee and later part of the Solidarity trade union movement.
 During the period of martial law in 1981, he was interned.
 He took part in the Round Table Talks and served as a member of parliament from 1989 until 1993.